-What I love about it most is that is has built-in pads, which adds an extra layer of thickness that conceals my nursing pads so you can’t see the outline of them through my t-shirt.
-Which is not a quality all nursing bras share and there is nothing worse than being out in public and realizing everyone can see the outline your nursing pads!
+What I love about it most is that it has built-in pads, which adds an extra layer of thickness that conceals my nursing pads so you can’t see the outline of them through my t-shirt.
+Which is not a quality all nursing bras share and there is nothing worse than being out in public and realizing everyone can see the outline of your nursing pads!

-On top of all it’s great qualities, it’s super affordable.
+On top of all, it’s great qualities, it’s super affordable.
 So you can buy them in all the colors and replace them easily if need be.
 Also, if I had to recommend one bra that’s good for everything it would be this one.
-You could wear it under t-shirts, to sleep, to workout, etc.
+You could wear it under t-shirts, to sleep, workout, etc.